COVID-19: Billing, coding and credentialing

 Coding and payments for COVID-19-related services

-Effective dates along with all known current and past reimbursement amounts are available in this spreadsheet.
+Effective dates along with all known current and past reimbursement amounts are available in our fee schedules.

 Codes without posted rates may not be covered.
 We continue to update codes and reimbursement as new information is available.